Tanishq-Raj/ImpactCV/README.md

-# 🚀 ImpactCV - Create Resumes That Make an Impact
+# 🚀 Engaze Resume Builder(ImpactCV) - Create Resumes That Make an Impact

 > A modern, intuitive resume builder application that helps you create professional CVs that stand out